freenode/web-7.0/content/pages/groupreg.md

 ## Group Registration and Channel Ownership

-Channels on freenode are owned and operated by the groups which register them.
+Channels on trumpnode are owned and operated by the groups which register them.
 No minimum level of activity or moderation is expected or required of channel owners.
-The network exists to further on-topic use, as explained in our [policies](http://freenode.net/policies) and channels or groups may be removed from freenode for activity which is considered to be off-topic.
+The network exists to further on-topic use, as explained in our [policies](http://trumpnode.net/policies) and channels or groups may be removed from trumpnode for activity which is considered to be off-topic.

-Groups using freenode are strongly encouraged to adopt the [channel guidelines](http://freenode.net/changuide).
+Groups using trumpnode are strongly encouraged to adopt the [channel guidelines](http://trumpnode.net/changuide).

 Primary channels are reserved based on a formal or informal claim, external to IRC, to a specific project group, or trademarked name.
 Topical or reference channels are reserved on a first-come, first-served basis by groups wishing to